lazar521/Small-social-network-back-end/README.md

 # Overview

-A small social network with a simple REST API backend that allows users to signup, login, add/remove friends and make posts.
+A small social network with a simple REST API backend written in **Node.js**, that allows users to signup, login, add/remove friends and make posts.
 A user can see all of their friends' posts in their feed ordered by the time of post's creation.
 The backend uses an integrated **SQLite** database with **Sequelize** ORM library.
 <br>

 I've also included a small **client CLI application** written in Python to test the backend.